junkdog/sift/README.md

 }
 ```
 Input elements (classes, methods, parameters, and fields) are processed in batches, line-by-line.
-The execution of an Instrumenter Pipeline can be visualized with the `--profile` option.
+The execution of a System Model Template can be introspected with the `--profile` option.

-A typical Instrumenter Pipeline can be expressed in about 100 lines of code.
-Some pipelines,
+A typical template can be expressed in about 100 lines of code.
+Some templates,
 such as those for [JPA][jpa] and [JDBI][jdbi], are notably shorter.
-User-defined pipelines
+User-defined templates
-can include multiple existing pipelines to better describe the underlying system while also
+can include multiple existing templates to better describe the underlying system while also
-keeping the resulting pipeline DSL concise.
+keeping the resulting DSL concise.

- [jpa]: instrumenters/jpa/src/main/kotlin/sift/instrumenter/jpa/JpaInstrumenter.kt#L48:L73
+ [jpa]: templates/jpa/src/main/kotlin/sift/template/jpa/JpaInstrumenter.kt#L48:L73
- [jdbi]: instrumenters/jdbi/src/main/kotlin/sift/instrumenter/jdbi/Jdbi3Instrumenter.kt#L54:L67
+ [jdbi]: templates/jdbi/src/main/kotlin/sift/template/jdbi/Jdbi3Instrumenter.kt#L54:L67

 ![sift spring-boot axon framework demo](docs/images/sift-spring-axon-profile-pipeline.png)